acloudfan/Amazon-RDS-Aurora-Postgres-v1/cluster-basic/README.md

 YML
 ===
-security-group.yml            Creates the SG for the DB cluster instances postgres-cluster.yml          Creates the Aurora cluster with 1 instance enhanced-monitoring-role.yml  Creates the role for EM
+enhanced-monitoring-role.yml  Creates the role for EM

 security-group.yml
 ==================
 Sets up the security group for Aurora cluster

+security-group.yml            Creates the SG for the DB cluster instances Stack name = rdsa-security-group

 postgres-cluster.yml
 ====================
+Pre-Requisiste: Must create the security group used for the DB instances The cloudformation template creates:
 + Creates the DB Subnet group
 + Create the DB Cluster
 + Creates the DB Instance (primary node)

+postgres-cluster.yml          Creates the Aurora cluster with 1 instance Stack name = rdsa-postgresql

 Bastion host
 ============